TheoBounac/SUMMER-SCHOOL-RL/1.Training/README.md

 ```bash
 docker compose exec -w /opt/mjlab summer-school-rl bash
 ```
-Now you run the following command.
+Now you can run the following command.
 If you want to see more agents (robots) in parallel you can use the argument `--num.envs 10`

 ```bash
 uv run play Mjlab-Velocity-Flat-Unitree-Go2 --checkpoint_file /workspace/SUMMER-SCHOOL-RL/logs/rsl_rl/go2_velocity/<run-name>/model_<latest-number>.pt